squeaky-pl/pystacia/doc/source/image.rst

 Desaturation
 ------------

-You can peform desaturation with :meth:`pystacia.image.Image.desaturate`.
+You can perform desaturation with :meth:`pystacia.image.Image.desaturate`.
 It is a shortcut to :meth:`pystacia.image.Image.modulate` passing `-1` as saturation.

 >>> image.desaturate()